 Caleb has been a guest faculty member at Steps on Broadway and Broadway Dance Center and continues to teach workshops and guest classes at various schools and festivals throughout the US.
 He is a proud alum of the YoungArts Foundation and The School at Jacob's Pillow.

-Teicher was named one of Dance Magazine’s 2012 “25 to Watch” and, recently, the winner of Dance Magazine’s “Best Emerging Choreographer” in the 2016 Readers’ Choice Awards.
+Teicher was named one of Dance Magazine’s 2012 “25 to Watch” and the winner of Dance Magazine’s “Best Emerging Choreographer” in the 2016 Readers’ Choice Awards.
 He has been featured in Vogue, Dance Magazine, Dance Spirit Magazine, and many other publications.